post-digitalist/BeginnersGuidetoUBICoin/README.md

 ## Mission
-This project's mission is making Etherum and DeFi a little more accesible to newbies by explaining the problem of gas and how UBIcoin helps solve it.
+This project's mission is to make Etherum and DeFi a little more accesible to newbies by explaining the problem of gas and how UBIcoin helps solve it.
 This guide will be accompanied by a social media campaign through DemocracyEarth's Twitter account.

 ## Index
 - [ ] 0.
 What's Ethereum?